 As an initial test of the capabilities of the approach, the coupled VTM-particulate transport model has been used to compare the geometry and extent of the dust cloud that is generated under brownout conditions by the two generic helicopters shown in Fig. 8.
-Anecdotal evidence suggests that, under practical conditions, brownout manifests rather differently for helicopters with a single main rotor, such as that shown at left in the figure, than for aircraft with the tandem-rotor configuration shown at right.
+Anecdotal evidence suggests that under practical conditions, brownout manifests rather differently for helicopters with a single main rotor, such as that shown on the left in the figure, than for aircraft with the tandem-rotor configuration shown on the right.
 In particular, the dust cloud generated by the rear rotor of the tandem configuration is thought to run forward during landing to eventually engulf the cockpit, whereas the dust cloud of the single rotor system is thought to originate somewhat further forward, upstream of the ground vortex, and to engulf the helicopter in more sudden fashion as the helicopter nears the ground.
-These observations are partially confirmed by images, such as those shown in Fig. 9, of the dust clouds that are generated by the two different types of helicopter when flown at low level in dusty conditions.
-Although there are indeed likely to be very strong qualitative differences between the way that brownout conditions manifest for the two different rotor configurations, it should be borne in mind that simplistic descriptions and gross generalizations such as the one just given soon prove inadequate once the operating conditions and detailed geometry of the helicopter are considered in more detail.
-The geometry and extent of the helicopter-generated dust cloud appears to be strongly dependent, for instance, on how the aircraft is maneuvered over the ground as the dust cloud begins to form.
+These observations are partially confirmed by images, such as those shown in Fig. 9, of the dust clouds that are generated by the two different types of helicopter when flown a) Single main rotor configuration b) Tandem-rotor configuration Fig. 8 Simulated helicopter geometries.